Sarthak-005/OpenAI_Gym-RL-/README.md

-# OpenAI_Gym-RL-
+# OpenAI_Gym

-OpenAI Gym for Reinforcement Learning
+Here, I practice Reinforcement Learning by making use of different environments provided by the the openAI gym.